Vida Parayum Munpe

 The film was produced and distributed by Innocent and David Kachappilli under the banner of Sathru Films, in their first production venture.
 They would go on to produce K. G. George's Lekhayude Maranam Oru Flashback.
 The film features original songs composed by M. B. Sreenivasan, with lyrics written by Kavalam Narayana Panicker.
 The cinematography of the film was done by U. Rajagopal, while the editing was done by G. Venkittaraman.

 The film premiered at the Lulu Theatre on 10 September 1981 to widespread critical acclaim.
 The film was a commercial success and went on to become the third highest-grossing Malayalam film of the year.
 The film won four Kerala State Film Awards: Second Best Film, Best Actor for Nedumudi Venu, Best Music Director for M. B. Sreenivasan, and Special Jury Award for Nazir.
 Nedumudi Venu also won the Filmfare Award for Best Actor for his performance in the film.
-The film was screened at the 26th International Film Festival of Kerala in the Unforgettable Venuchettan section on the 19th of March 2022.
+The film was screened at the 26th International Film Festival of Kerala in the Unforgettable Venuchettan section on 19 March 2022.

-Plot

-Xavier, a stenographer in a company tries the patience of the workaholic manager with his irregular hours of work.
-The manager warns him, but he doesn't make any effort to improve.
-Once, he asks for leave to take his wife to the hospital.
-The manager later finds him at the beach playing with children and dismisses him from the job.
-Later the manager finds from his family doctor that Xavier is a cancer patient.